About Divine Mercy Parish

 1977 - In March, work began in the basement area underneath the sacristy addition to be converted into a chapel and meeting room.
 The chapel was dedicated to St. Maximillian Kolbe who sacrificed his own life at Auschwitz so that a fellow prisoner, Franciszek Gajowniczek, might live.

 On June 5, dedication of the new Casavant pipe organ was held.
-Dr. Roy Ackerman, a member of the music faculty of Bromfield School at Harvard College, played at the dedication.
+Dr. W. Raymond Ackerman, a member of the music faculty of Bromfield School at Harvard College, played at the dedication.
 A varied program was chosen to display the power and versatility of the organ.
 Later, choir members hosted a reception at the school.

 On August 21, Mr. Charles DiMascola, Palmer High School art teacher and CCD teacher at our Parish, was presented with a gift from the Parish burse in recognition of his work with the youth of the Parish and community.
 He entered St. John Seminary for Delayed Vocations in Weston, MA to study for the priesthood.